 Losing your CDL could mean losing your career and livelihood, we don’t want that to happen!
 Let us help you.
 Accumulation of points in your driving record could put your “commercial driver’s license” in jeopardy.

 - An individual who commits offenses occurring within a 3-year period and is convicted of two of the following serious traffic violations while operating a commercial motor vehicle may face a disqualification from driving commercial vehicles for up to 60 days, in addition to any other applicable penalties.
-Please know that if you commit any of the traffic offense below while operating a non-commercial vehicle and you are convicted of two within a 3-year period, they could also lead to a 60-day suspension
+Please know that if you commit any of the traffic offenses below while operating a non-commercial vehicle and you are convicted of two within a 3-year period, they could also lead to a 60-day suspension

 - If you are convicted of 3 serious offenses during a 3-year period, the CDL suspension period increases to 120 days.
 Again, if these offenses occur while driving a non-commercial vehicle, the same rules apply